 When & How to Enter

-The deadline for entry is Wednesday April 5, 2017.
+The deadline for entry is to be announced.

 Entrants should indicate their intention to be considered for the Library Research Prize on the First-Year Writing Showcase Entry Form

 and should follow the submission instructions for the First-Year Writing Showcase.

 Entrants to the Library Research Prize must submit their researched essay along with a personal "Research Statement"—a 500-1000 word essay reflecting the author's use of library research tools, sources, and services at each stage of the research process, emphasizing what was learned.
 See the Research Statement tab above for more details about what to include.

 To be considered for the First-Year Program Library Research Prize, your essay must be accompanied by a “Research Statement” in which you will reflect on your use of library research tools, sources, and services at each stage of the research process, emphasizing what you learned.

 Your research statement should be written in the form of a narrative essay and be 500 - 1,000 words in length.